|Home||Internet of Things||Aerospace||Apparel||Energy||Defense||Health Care||Logistics||Manufacturing||Retail|

 Oct 04, 2016—

 Altrad Group, a France-based manufacturer of construction equipment, is using Bluetooth beacons to track the real-time movements of scaffolding products within a portion of its production facility and warehouse, with plans for a larger deployment.
 The solution, known as SINTRA, is provided by German technology startup Smartly Solutions.
 Altrad is attaching Bluetooth Low Energy (BLE) beacons to crates in which scaffolding products are stored and shipped, with beacon-reading smartphones mounted on walls and gates, and beacon-reading tablets or mobile phones in workers' hands.
 A SINTRA app running on the mounted reading devices uses the received signal strength indicator (RSSI) to approximate each tag's location within the facility in real time.
-Workers can then use their tablets, with a separate SINTRA app to locate identify crates.
+Workers can then use their tablets, with a separate SINTRA app to locate and identify crates.

 Altrad, which earns approximately $2.7 billion each year, manufactures 20,000 tons' of scaffolding annually at its facility in Germany's Lausitz region, making the company one of Europe's largest scaffold producers.
 Manufacturing scaffold from steel tubes, nuts and bolts, and then tracking those items' movements, is a monumental project, according to Ulrich Lawory, Altrad's managing director.